MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

   (as is the case for zone apex names)

-## Overview of the HTTPSSVC RR
+## Overview of the SVCB RR

-This subsection briefly describes the HTTPSSVC RR in a non-normative manner.
+This subsection briefly describes the SVCB RR in a non-normative manner.

-The HTTPSSVC RR has four primary fields:
+The SVCB RR has four primary fields:

 1. SvcRecordType: A numeric flag indicating how to interpret the subsequent fields.
 When "0", it indicates that the RR contains an